This post may contain affiliate links. Please read my disclosure and privacy policy.

 In general, the perfect ratio of water for cooking black beans in the Instant Pot is 2.5 cups of water per 1 cup of dry beans.
 If the beans are soaked, you can get away with only 2 cups of water per 1 cup of soaked beans.

-And yes, you can cook only 1 cup of dry black beans in your Instant Pot, if you want to.
+You can also cook only 1 cup of dry black beans in your Instant Pot if you want to.
 The cooking time will stay the same, no matter how many dry beans you use.

 Let them soak for a minimum of 6 to 8 hours, or overnight in the fridge.
 If you can remember to soak them in the morning, they should be ready for you to cook them at dinnertime.